selfcustody/krux/docs/getting-started/features/tools.en.md

 <img src="../../../img/maixpy_m5stickv/check-sd-card-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/check-sd-card-300.png" align="right" class="amigo">

-You can check if an SD card can be detected and read by your device and explore its content.
-If there are too many files to fit on one screen, swipe up :material-gesture-swipe-up: or down :material-gesture-swipe-down: to navigate between the screens if your device has a touchscreen.
+Verify whether your device detects and reads the SD card, and browse its contents.
+Files can be deleted individually.
+If there are more files than can fit on a single screen, swipe up :material-gesture-swipe-up: or down :material-gesture-swipe-down: to navigate between the screens - if your device has a touchscreen.

 <div style="clear: both"></div>